pitchoilcan/Digidrumduino/README.md

   Other scales and modalities.....

-  tuning is result of the number of divisions of the ovtave
+  tuning is result of the number of divisions of the octave

   --------------------------------------------------
 #  Arrangement /Deveopment